-- The Associate Dean Students will maintain disciplinary records and a disciplinary tracking system, which will include, but not be limited to, the respondent’s name and related information, description of the incident, parties involved, Code violations, sanctions, and other data deemed relevant.
+- The Executive Director of Residential Life & Campus Safety will maintain disciplinary records and a disciplinary tracking system, which will include, but not be limited to, the respondent’s name and related information, description of the incident, parties involved, Code violations, sanctions, and other data deemed relevant.
 Such information will be maintained in accordance with the provisions of the Family Educational Rights and Privacy Act.
 Disciplinary records will be made available to College officials designated in the Code of Student Conduct as necessary.

 - In situations involving both an accused student or group or organization and a student(s) claiming to be the victim of another student’s conduct, the records of the process and the sanctions imposed, if any, will be considered to be the education records of both the accused student and the student claiming to be the victim because the educational career and chances of success in the academic community of each may be impacted.